AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 ## Introduction

 Hello, and welcome to this Adobe Express add-on development tutorial.
-In this session, we'll dive deep into the Reference documentation, which describes the architecture and key elements of the Adobe Express Document Object Model (DOM).
+In this session, we'll dive deep into the **Reference documentation**, which describes the architecture and key elements of the Adobe Express Document Object Model (DOM).
 Understanding the structures at play, hierarchy and inheritance system will help you develop add-ons that exploit their full potential.

 ### Changelog